 Thermal infrared is the longest part of infrared which ranges from 3 microns to 30 microns.

 When electrons are energized to a certain level, they move to the upper level.
-But, they also want to return to the original level and whilst doing it, they release the extra energy as a particle of light called the photon.
-What we see is the atoms releasing photon as energy.
-In the night vision equipment, the thermal imaging system works through this infrared emission of light.back to menu ↑
+But, they also want to return to the original level, and whilst doing it, they release the extra energy as a particle of light called the photon.
+What we see is the atoms releasing photons as energy.
+In the night vision equipment, the thermal imaging system works through this infrared emission of light.

-Most of the night vision equipment use image enhancement technology.
+Most of the night vision equipment uses image enhancement technology.
 When you are talking about night vision, most people think that you are talking about image enhancement.
-Also, these image enhancement system is called NVDs, meaning night vision devices.
-These devices normally use an image intensifier tube to collect the infrared and visible light and then amplify it.
+Also, this image enhancement system is called NVDs.

-This is how night vision works for image enhancement process:
+Let’s know how night vision works for the image enhancement method.

-At first, the objective lens captures the ambient light as well as some near-infrared light.
+At first, the objective lens captures the ambient light as well as some near-infrared light from natural sources.
 This objective lens is not a very complex level lens rather a very conventional one.